Frequently Asked Questions

 What Is Covered In The Study Abroad Course?

-The course content includes: History and Business Context for Spain and Austria; World Trade and Globalization; Culture and Business; Effective Virtual Teams; Business in the European Union; Brand Positioning in Europe; European Distribution Channels; The Essentials of Doing Business Globally.
-The course will include three company visits.
-The course will also include walking tours designed for cultural immersion.
+The course content includes: History and Business Context for Spain; World Trade and Globalization; Culture and Business; Effective Virtual Teams; Business in the European Union; Brand Positioning in Europe; European Distribution Channels; The Essentials of Doing Business Globally.
+The course will include four company visits.
+The course will also include several walking tours designed for cultural immersion.

 When Is The Study Abroad Course Offered?

-The Spain and Austria Short-term Study Abroad Program is offered for Summer A (On-campus) or Summer 1 (Online).
-The course runs from May through June, 2021.
-The actual time in Spain and Austria will begin Wednesday, June 16th and conclude on Saturday, June 26th (must join the program on the 16th).
-The course includes eight online lectures prior to travel and seminars in country from June 16th through June 26th.
+The Spain Short-term Study Abroad Program is offered for Summer A (On-campus) or Summer 1 (Online).
+The course runs from May through June, 2024.
+The actual time in Spain will begin June 2nd and conclude on June 15th.
+The course includes online lectures prior to travel and seminars in country.
 Student final presentation will occur in Spain.

 What Is The Total Tuition And Program Cost For The Study Abroad Course?